< Return to Blog

 This demo is a bit more complicated than it usually needs to be, but I wanted to showcase a few ideas you might want to adapt for your own project, as there hasn’t been a complete server-side demo for Pirsch.
 For example, you can do all of the things presented here just by using our snippets in the browser.
 You don’t really need the global A/B testing event because tracking the variant driving a conversion is usually good enough.

-Try Pirsch for free for 30 days — setting up your first website only takes a few minutes.
+Try Pirsch Analytics free of charge for 30 days with no credit card required.
+Pick the best Google Analytics alternative, setting up your first website only takes a few minutes.